GeoscienceAustralia/ptha/misc/gladstone_2024_2025/doc/general_guideance_on_model_setup.md

 ### Once it runs:
 * Check that the domains are in the right place.
-  * The script `make_domains_shapefile.R` in the `swals` folder can make a single shapefile, showing all the domains, with attributes having information on output folder names etc.
+  * The script `make_domains_shapefile.R` in the `swals/post_process` folder can make a single shapefile, showing all the domains, with attributes having information on output folder names etc.
   * Run with `Rscript make_domains_shapefile.R path_to_the_multidomain_output_folder`.
 It will make a folder `domains_shapefile` in the multidomain output folder.
 * Check the elevation produced by the model, and update the model inputs as required.
-  * The script `make_rasters.R` in the `swals` folder can be used to make rasters (for each domain) in the model output folder.
+  * The script `make_rasters.R` in the `swals/post_process` folder can be used to make rasters (for each domain) in the model output folder.
 The rasters can be treated collectively by making a VRT file (e.g. `gdalbuildvrt -resolution highest combined_elevation.vrt elevation0_domain*.tif`).
+The script `make_all_rasters.sh` can be adjusted to semi-automate this.
 * Grep the log files for `NaN` values, or `UNSTABLE` (which indicates the timestep is too large).
 Edit the model inputs and/or the multidomain design as needed to ensure there are no unstable domains.
 * Check the namelist print outs in a log file (find them by searching for `&MULTIDOMAIN` in a log file).
 Do the variables match what you think you input?
 * Check the other model outputs